 Do I have to be traveling with my baby to bring breast milk?

 The TSA states that you do not need to travel with your baby to bring breast milk.
 However, this rule only applies to travel within the United States.
 International policies vary.

 To be on the safe side, be sure to allow extra time for travel and getting through the security checkpoint.
 You also can check ahead of time if the airport has lactation rooms.

 It’s also a good idea to print the TSA guidelines, just in case you run into an officer who isn’t as familiar around the rules of traveling with breast milk.
 Should you encounter any issues, you can contact TSA directly at 866-289-9673.

 Milk shipping opportunities are available for moms who want to ship milk to their destination.

 For more information about breastfeeding and traveling, contact Liz Maseth at 330-543-4531.
-Telehealth appointments are now available.
+Virtual Visits are available.